Fidelisaboke/Fidelisaboke/README.md

 # Hello, hello! 👋

 ## About Me:
-I'm a passionate Computer Science student interested in Fullstack development.
+I'm a Computer Science student interested in Fullstack development.

 <!-- 🔭 I’m currently working on ... -->
 <!-- 💬 Ask me about ... -->